antonovmike/scale_finder_2/README.md

 # scale_finder_2
 New version written from scratch.
 The old one is [here](https://github.com/antonovmike/scale_finder).

+Done:
+Check if it flat or sharp scale
+Add flats or sharps if the current scale contains flats or sharps

+TODO:
 Goal n1 is to find out how to implement some algorithms for calculating each of diatonic scales, fox example: E flat major, A minor.
 Goal n2 convert wrong accidentals to correct ones for example C sharp major should be D flat major.
 Because we don't want to use weird cases like E sharp wich is F or Fb wich is E and C sharp witch is H and Hb wich is C.